alexandrebarachant/kaggle-seizure-prediction-challenge-2016/README.md

 ## References

-> [1] Barachant, A., et al. Classification of covariance matrices using a Riemannian-based kernel for BCI applications.&quot; Neurocomputing 112 (2013): 172-178.
+> [1] Barachant, A., et al., Classification of covariance matrices using a Riemannian-based kernel for BCI applications,  Neurocomputing 112 (2013): 172-178.

-> [2].
-A. Temko, E. Thomas, W. Marnane, G. Lightbody, G. Boylan, EEG-based neonatal seizure detection with support vector machines, Clin.
+> [2] Temko, A., et al., EEG-based neonatal seizure detection with support vector machines, Clin.
 Neurophysiol.
 122 (2011) 464-473.

-> [3].
-A. Temko, E. Thomas, W. Marnane, G. Lightbody, G. Boylan, Performance assessment for EEG-based neonatal seizure detectors, Clin.
+> [3] Temko, A., et al., Performance assessment for EEG-based neonatal seizure detectors, Clin.
 Neurophysiol.
 122 (2011) 474-82.

 ## Reproduce the solution